 - One of the early solutions is to restart your Xbox.
 Yes!
 It can be that easy.
 If you don't know how to do that, follow our guide below.

 - There are a lot of Xbox error codes.
-If you come across another one, come to our Xbox Error Codes section.
+They help you identify and solve the problem.

 For example, users reported error 0x8000ffff on their Xbox, and today we’re going to explain to you what causes this error and how to fix it.